kpiris/bcbbr/README.md

 **HOWEVER**, the attachments in organization items the account has NO access to, **WILL NOT BE BACKED UP**; again, regardless of that organization setting “_Owners and admins can manage all collections and items_”.
-Attachments from items that are not assigned to any collection (they can be found within the "unassigned collection" on the admin console) **ALSO WONT BE BACKED UP**.
+Attachments from items that are not assigned to any collection (the ones that can be found in the "Unassigned" collection on the admin console) **ALSO WILL NOT BE BACKED UP**.

 > [!TIP]
 To guarantee that the backup will be 100% complete, the account should have